Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Truth is not something outside to be discovered, it is something inside to be realized."
+> "Creative people are often found either disagreeable or intimidating by mediocrities."
-> — **Osho**
+> — **Criss Jami**

 ---